Vehicle registration certificate

 document providing proof of registration of a vehicle.
 It is used primarily by governments as a means of ensuring that all road vehicles are on the national vehicle register, but is also used as a form of law enforcement and to facilitate change of ownership when buying and selling a vehicle.

 European Union and European Economic Area

 In the European Economic Area (EU, Iceland, Liechtenstein and Norway), vehicle registration certificates are governed by the European directive 1999/37/EC.
+They consist of two parts, and can be either a paper document or a smart card.
 The information contained in these registration certificates includes: